 It didn’t go as smoothly as planned, and the robot repeatedly crashed (link for video).
 It was evident that controlling the robot with precision was a tough task, and the lack of control suggested that the background noise going on in the controller’s brain was interfering with the process.
 That talk was over four years ago, and a Boston-based start-up Neurable have now developed a piece of software that solves this problem.
 It does so by filling the gaps when the desired signal is too weak, providing a kind of autopilot mode through artificial intelligence that will predict what the desired action is, should there be too much background interference.

-The demonstrator in the video was also using the easiest to use and least invasive BCI, a device known as an electroencephalograph (EEG) – a set of electrodes attached to the scalp using a cap.
+The demonstrator in the video was also using the least invasive BCI, a device known as an electroencephalograph (EEG) – a set of electrodes attached to the scalp using a cap.
 The electrodes can read brain signals, but the skull blocks a lot of the electrical signal and it distorts what does get through.
 To get a higher-resolution signal, scientists instead use invasive BCI’s, where the electrodes are implanted directly into the grey matter of the brain itself.

 There is strong focus on evolving these systems, and we are getting closer and closer to linking brains with computers in unimaginable ways.
 The rate of scientific and technological progress in neurotechnology is rapidly accelerating, partly thanks to the quest for increased functionality for those suffering from paralysis.
 This in turn has formed the foundation for similar interfaces to be developed and in the coming years you can expect to see a multitude of new products integrating the brain with technology.